AnjaniAlle/Anjani_A_BSE_Portfolio/index.md

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

+For my second milestone, I was able to finish my base project of having the robot be able to track the ball.
+I addeed the camera which is able to track the ball through computer vision techniques like contours, whiich draw borders

 # First Milestone